 If you’re invited to attend one of our assessment centres, you’ll take part in an interview, group exercise and a presentation exercise where you can let your personality shine through.

 We’ll make a decision as quickly as possible.
 If you’re successful, we’ll send you an offer letter confirming everything.
-If you’re unsuccessful, we offer a follow up call to provide feedback.
+If you’re unsuccessful, we will be able to provide feedback on your performance to help with your development.